Gabbar Singh (film): Critical reception

-123Telugu.com termed the film as "A Solid Entertainer".
-Idlebrain.com commented, "Pawan Strikes".
-Sify wrote:"The first half is filled with mass masala, while the second half turns hackneyed, but the drawback is instantly overcome thanks to the comedy".
-Rediff wrote:"Entertaining it may be, but Gabbar Singh is filled with violence and some vulgarity and not meant for the very young audience".
-Sangeetha Devi Dundoo of Hindu said: "The story is formulaic.
+Sify wrote, "The first half is filled with mass masala, while the second half turns hackneyed, but the drawback is instantly overcome thanks to the comedy".
+Rediff wrote, "Entertaining it may be, but Gabbar Singh is filled with violence and some vulgarity and not meant for the very young audience".
+Sangeetha Devi Dundoo of The Hindu said, "The story is formulaic.
 Don't expect anything out of the box.
 What comes as a saver is an engaging screenplay, witty dialogues and performances from the actors".
 Karthik Pasupulate of Times of India rated the film 4 out of 5 stars stating that: "The movie sets a new benchmark as far as "paisa vasool" goes."
-Indiaglitz wrote:"All in all, GS is a treat to Pawan's fans, but it has not been made for the first week audience alone.
-This one will be a genuine hit, registering repeat audience for sure".

 Box office

-Gabbar Singh created a new opening day box office record and subsequently created the records for the highest grossing weekend and highest grossing first week in the Tollywood of the time.
-It also stands amongst highest openers ever in the Indian film industry.
-On its first day the film grossed approximately 18 crore generating a net share of approximately 13 crore.
 The film had collected a record share of ₹27.4 crore worldwide with a record first week share of ₹25 crore from Andhra Pradesh alone.
-At the end of two weeks the film has collected a record share of 39 crore worldwide.
 The total three weeks share of the film now stands at ₹50.45 crore.
 The film has grossed more than US$1 million at the United States box office.
 The film had earned ₹128 crore gross worldwide in the first three weeks.
 The film has completed 50 days in 307 centres on 29 June 2012.
 Sources added that Gabbar Singh has also registered another record of running in 250 direct centers.
 The film has shattered the box office collections records and has created a new history by raking around ₹53 crore share after 50 days run.

 Gabbar Singh grossed ₹101 crore worldwide with a lifetime distributor share of ₹60.5 crore.

-Awards and nominations
+Accolades

 Legacy

 The success of the film made Shruti Haasan one of the most sought-after actresses in Telugu cinema.
 The film catapulted Pawan again into beckoning after his continuous failures Puli (2010), Theenmaar (2011) and Panjaa (2011).
 Nisha Kothari starrer Bullet Rani is said to be inspired by Gabbar Singh.
 Suresh Goswami, director of the film clarified that "I don't mind if my film is called the female version of Gabbar Singh, but it's definitely not a spoof.
 In fact, Nisha's role is inspired by Pawan's tough cop act in his film".
-Teaser of Aagadu (2014) was also said to be inspired by that film.